weakish/gister/README.md

 For the first time, you need to run `gister init` to associate your GitHub account and configure the directory to store local copies of your gists.

-After that, you may run `gister sync` to fetch all your gists to local.
+After that, you may run `gister sync` to fetch all your gists (created and starred) to local.

 Warn: `sync` can only fetch up to 10 million gists for you.
-If you have more than 10 million gists, you need to modify the source of `gister` yourself.
+If you have more than 10 million gists, you need to modify the source of `gister` to lift the limit.

-Also note that `gister sync` will not sync dirty repos.
-It will gives a warning on the stdout.

 ### publish